everx-labs/ever-sdk/docs/json_interface.md

   request_id.

 **Important**:
-- application MUST NOT store pointers passed in `params_json` and use it after `response_handler` has been returned, if an application requires this data after returning then it must creates an own copy;
+- Application MUST NOT store pointers passed in `params_json` and use it after `response_handler` has been returned, if an application requires this data after returning then it must creates an own copy.
-- application MUST NOT free memory of pointers passed in `params_json`.
+- Application MUST NOT free memory of pointers passed in `params_json`.
+- Response handler can be called before the `tc_request` returns.
+In this case the response handler will be called on the calling thread.
+- Responses can be called on background thread created by library to serve asynchronous tasks.
+  All responses, related to the same request will be called from the same thread in right sequence.

 # Bindings

 Here we are look to the typical binding structure.
 In this example we will